Colorado was the first US state in the post-PASPA era to legalize sports betting via referendum, and the first betting apps went live on May 1, 2020.

 For the most part, Colorado sportsbooks offer the same options as those in other states with legal sports betting.
 These include:

 Operators provide all of the typical options for combining straight bets, such as parlays and round-robins.
-A full menu of in-play betting options should additionally be available from most operators.
+A full menu of in-play betting options should additionally be available from most sportsbooks.

-The Colorado law does have one unique restriction, however — a prohibition against prop bets on college sports.
+The Colorado law does have one noteworthy restriction, however — a prohibition against prop bets on college sports.

 Sports betting in Colorado is taxed at the same rate regardless of whether it is conducted online or at a land-based casino.
 In both cases, the tax rate is 10% of gross winnings.

 License fees are fairly trivial — just $2,000 for master licenses and $1,250 for operator or major vendor licenses.
-Elsewhere, up-front fees can be in the hundreds of thousands of dollars or more.
+Elsewhere, up-front fees can run into the hundreds of thousands of dollars or more.

-Unlike other states, tax rates for Colorado sports betting are locked in.
-The state’s Taxpayer Bill of Rights (TABOR) means that any attempt by legislators to change them would require another public referendum.
+The state’s Taxpayer Bill of Rights (TABOR) means that any attempt to adjust sports betting taxes would require another public referendum.

-Colorado legislators say they expect sports betting to generate $29 million in annual tax revenue, which implies $290 million in gross revenue.
+Policymakers expect Colorado sports betting to generate $29 million in annual tax revenue, which implies $290 million in gross revenue.
 It may take a while to get there, however.
 Revenue for the first year or two of operation will more likely be in the $100 million-$200 million range.

-Below are some common questions and answers related to online sports betting in Colorado.
+Below are answers to some of the most common questions related to online sports betting in Colorado.

 Yes!
 Colorado voters legalized sports betting in 2019, and the first apps launched in May 2020.

 Yes!
-The CO sports betting law contains full provisions for online wagering.
+The CO sports betting law contains full provisions for online and mobile wagering.

 All sports betting in Colorado, both retail and online, must be carried out in partnership with one of its land-based casinos.

-Each casino can apply for a master license to offer sports betting, either on their own or in partnership with other third-party suppliers.
-Licensees can use one partner for retail sports betting and another for online sports betting for a maximum of two.
+Each casino must obtain a master license to offer sports betting, either on their own or in partnership with other third-party suppliers.
+Licensees can use one partner for retail sports betting and another for online sports betting — or the same one for both, more commonly.

 Colorado’s brick-and-mortar casinos act as the primary licensees for sports betting, both retail and online.
 Each can deploy a single online platform, either by itself or in partnership with a third-party supplier.
 That means Colorado bettors could eventually have access to more than 30 online sportsbooks.